2BytesGoat/2bytesgoat.github.io/content/Goat Gang/Giani Statie.md

 **In 2023** I posted my first [YouTube video](https://www.youtube.com/watch?v=p94uxrhymNo) in which I'm presenting how I trained a ML model to play Mario Kart.
 It's not much, but it's honest work.

-## ⌨️ Re-designed a 5000+ line codebase
+## ⌨️ Re-designed a 10 000+ line codebase

 **In 2022** me and a colleague had the task to re-write a giant Java [monolith application](https://en.wikipedia.org/wiki/Monolithic_application) into Python microservices.
 My colleague knew Java, I knew Python and we made it 4 times faster, made the app easier to scale and upgrade, and reduced monthly costs from 2000$ to around 100$.
-Did I mention we did it in just 5 months?
+Did I mention we did it in less than 5 months?

 ## 📬 My first blogpost